Skip to content

 What are the important deadlines to host a summer intern?

-• 1/1/24 – Enrollment forms due
+• 1/1/25 – Enrollment forms due

-• 5/20 to 5/31 – Virtual orientations for students and employers (recordings will be available for those who can’t make it)
+• 5/19 to 5/30 – Virtual orientations for students and employers (recordings will be available for those who can’t make it)

-• 6/3 – Internships begin the week of June 3 and go until August 9
+• 6/2 – Internships begin the week of June 2 and go until August 8

 What are the fees or financial obligations for the host employer?

-We require that all interns placed through our program receive a wage or financial stipend from the employer that is no less than your local minimum wage for 2024 or a suggested wage of at least $17.00/hr. to be competitive.
+We require that all interns placed through our program receive a wage or financial stipend from the employer that is no less than your local minimum wage for 2025 or a suggested wage of at least $17.50/hr. to be competitive.
 This helps us ensure that we are opening doors for more students, i.e., not precluding participation by students who need income from summer jobs to cover school and living costs.

-As our program grows we anticipate that we will have a scholarship fund available to help supplement the stipend expenses for smaller nonprofits, but that may not be available during the summer 2024 session.
-Nonprofits do not have to pay a placement fee; businesses that provide services to nonprofits and receive a TNPA intern placement will pay an additional fee to help offset the overall program expenses.
+As our program grows we anticipate that we will have a scholarship fund available to help supplement the stipend expenses for smaller nonprofits, but that may not be available during the summer 2025 session.
+Nonprofit TNPA members do not have to pay a placement fee; businesses that provide services to nonprofits and receive a TNPA intern placement will pay an additional fee to help offset the overall program expenses.
 Please see below for a breakdown of the possible costs to your organization based on the typical wages and number of hours set by you as the employer.
 Note: Fees only apply if and when an intern is hired through the program.

 Nonprofit Member Nonprofit Non- Member Corporate Member Corporate Non-Member